venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

 ```

-5.1 Define desired stake per round.
-Notice you will need amonut of tokens 2*(stake per round)+10
+5.1 Define the desired stake per round.
+Notice you will need an amount of tokens 2*(stake per round)+10
-Leave "stake factor (ratio between maximum available stake on  network anbd your stake) to 3 as it is standard in Venom network
+Leave "stake factor (ratio between maximum available stake on the network and your stake) to 3 as it is standard in the Venom network
 ```
 ✔ Stake per round (EVER) · 10000
 ✔ Stake factor · 3